western/http-up/README.md

 - [ ] rich frontend (react, vue) ?
 - [ ] tabs
 - [ ] think to remove sqlite from http-up (benefits: speed, problem with sqlite run platform)
+- [ ] should return the file encryption option for 3.0?

 ### 3.2.0
 - [x] remove zip util dependency